Mishta08/CherryBlossom/README.md

 # 🌸 Cherry Blossom Festival – Shillong

-A simple and informative website dedicated to the annual Cherry Blossom Festival held in Shillong, Meghalaya.
+A simple and informative demo website dedicated to the annual Cherry Blossom Festival held in Shillong, Meghalaya.
 The website provides essential festival details and allows users to book tickets online.

 ---